skorbrand/life/docs/index.md

 ## About Me

 I am a results-oriented professional with an interest in robotics and software development.
 Currently, I work at TH Custom Woodwork, where I apply my skills in crafting custom furniture and providing top-notch service.
 I completed the Computer Programming diploma at Algonquin College, where I developed a strong foundation in coding, problem-solving, and application development.
 Through my work experiences and Algonquin College, I’ve become proficient at working both independently and in teams in various work environments.
-In my free time, I like to spend time with my friends real life and online, work on programming projects, and continue learning new programming concepts
+In my free time, I like to spend time with my friends, both real life and online, work on programming projects, and continue learning new programming concepts

 ## Navigating this Site